Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968: Legacy

-"Louie, Louie", "Laugh, Laugh", "Farmer John", "Psycho", "The Witch", and The Gestures' "Run, Run, Run" fall outside the set's stated time frame of 1965–1968; "Louie, Louie" having been released in 1963 and the rest in 1964.
+"Louie, Louie", "Laugh, Laugh", "Farmer John", "Psycho", "The Witch", and the Gestures' "Run, Run, Run" fall outside the set's stated time frame of 1965–1968; "Louie, Louie" having been released in 1963 and the rest in 1964.

 In Europe in 2006 Rhino released a remastered version of the album featuring the original 1972 tracklist on a single compact disc in a miniaturized replica of the original gatefold sleeve.
 However, unlike the original album the tracks were presented using their mono mixes.
 In 2012 the album was again remastered, this time directly from the same tapes as the original 1972 release, featuring mono and stereo mixes.
 Available in double LP and digital formats, this version included updated release notes from Kaye and Jac Holzman.
+In 2023, Rhino Records issued a 50th anniversary Nuggets LP box set that included the original double album, plus a Nuggets, Volume 2 compiled by Kaye for the re-release and featuring songs from his unissued 1973 Nuggets follow-up.
+The set also includes a single disc titled Also Dug-Its: Artyfacts from the Original Nuggets, also compiled by Kaye and described as a collection of songs considered for the original 1972 Nuggets anthology.

 It was voted number 479 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In 2003, the album was ranked number 196 on Rolling Stones list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list.
 It was later ranked down at 405 on the 2020 edition.